 - Use the higher amount of almond extract for a stronger taste.

-- For gluten free cookies, use King Arthur Measure For Measure Gluten Free Flour.
-It’s a 1:1 GF flour, so it’s an even swap.
+- For gluten free cookies, use almond flour OR King Arthur Measure For Measure Gluten Free Flour.
+For best results, use the amount in grams listed above.

 Instructions